-The Bruce Highway - Townsville Ring Road Stage 5 (TRR5) project is progressing and will deliver improved road safety, efficiency and travel time reliability for freight and passenger vehicles on the Bruce Highway in Townsville.
+The Townsville Ring Road Stage 5 project, a landmark initiative that has brought about substantial improvements in road safety, traffic flow and travel time predictability for both freight and passenger vehicles along the Bruce Highway in Townsville, has been completed.

 - Improves safety

 - Better active transport

 - Duplication of a 6km, 2-lane section of the Townsville Ring Road between Vickers Bridge and Shaw Road to 4 lanes.

 - Duplication of bridges over Bohle and Little Bohle rivers.